behreajj/AsepriteSwatchExchange/README.md

 Swatches include names.
 This script writes the 6-digit hexadecimal code as name; it does not read the name on import.

 These files may also include groups of colors.
-Groups are ignored by the importer; the exporter does not write any groups.
+Groups are ignored by the importer.
+The exporter writes a single group named "Palette" for all colors.
 The distinction between global, spot and normal colors is ignored as well.

 RGB format `.ase` palettes can be downloaded from [Lospec](https://lospec.com/palette-list).